pre-graduate/MI5-coding-challenge/README.md

-# MI5-Coding-Challenge
+# Security Service Coding Challenge

-Saw this while browsing at other coding challenges online.
+Saw this while browsing at other coding challenges online and had a bash.